-Kimberly Hellwig is a paralegal with the firm’s Energy Development group and also supports the firm’s Environment, Land Use and Natural Resources group.
-She assists clients with all aspects of energy project development, including siting, environmental review, and permitting, as well as regulatory proceedings; and also with obtaining wastewater discharge permits, air permits, and other entitlements related to project development.
+Kimberly Hellwig is an energy and environmental policies specialist with the firm’s Energy Development group and also supports the firm’s Environment, Land Use & Natural Resources group.
+Kimberly assists clients with all aspects of energy project development, including siting, environmental review, and permitting, as well as regulatory proceedings.

 Stoel Rives’ Energy Team has been monitoring and providing summaries of key energy-related bills introduced by California legislators since the beginning of the 2017-2018 Legislative Session.
 Legislators have been busy moving bills through the legislative process since reconvening from the Summer Recess.
 For any bill not identified as a two-year bill, the deadline for each … Continue Reading